Catering Cost in San Francisco: Full-Service Pricing Guide

 Several variables shape the final numbers.
 Understanding these helps hosts interpret proposals with greater confidence and fewer surprises.

 Guest count: More guests require more preparation, more staff, and more equipment.
-However, staffing ratios and timing influence the per-person rate.
+However, staffing ratios and timing influence the catering cost per person, which can vary significantly depending on the event format.

 Menu style and ingredients: The Bay Area’s ingredients change constantly with the seasons.
 Some require special handling or come at higher market prices.
 As a result, ingredient choices directly influence the catering cost in San Francisco.